Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/025_EXP_SYNERGY_REDUNDANCY_TRANSITION/README.md

 **Why this paper is critical:**

-This 2025 paper extends PID to information RATES — not just static information decomposition, but how synergy and redundancy flow over time.
+This 2025 paper extends PID to information RATES, not just static information decomposition, but how synergy and redundancy flow over time.
 Published in Physical Review Letters, it provides a rigorous framework for decomposing the rate at which information flows through a system into redundant, unique, and synergistic components.

 Key contributions:
 - Defines partial information rate (not just mutual information)